Alfresco/docs-alfresco/search-enterprise/latest/admin/index.md

 ![health]({% link search-enterprise/images/health-check.png %})

-The Service Status tab gives information on the status of the latest health check execution, latest health check settings and scheduled health check settings.
-At the bottom of the page, you can find a list of the latest health check events sorted by date.
-You can see ranges of nodes where discrepancies in the indexing were found that means the range starts right after the previous correctly indexed node and finishes right before the first next correctly indexed node.
+The Service Status tab gives information on the status of the latest Healthcheck execution, latest health check settings, and scheduled health check settings.
+At the bottom of the page there is a list of the latest Healthcheck events sorted by date.
+You can see ranges of nodes where discrepancies in the indexing were found.
+This means the range starts immediately after the previous correctly indexed node and finishes immediately before the first next correctly indexed node.
 You can also see the number of issues found within each range.

 ### Logging

-You will see a similar output if the healthcheck has completed and some issues were found:
+You will see a similar output if the Healthcheck has completed and some issues were found:

 `2023-10-11 12:57:15 2023-10-11T10:57:15,693 [] INFO  [validator.job.ElasticsearchValidationActionExecutor] [pool-14-thread-1] The Elasticsearch healthcheck job finished with 642 issues in 2 ranges.`

-You will see a similar output if the healthcheck is completed without any issues being found:
+You will see a similar output if the Healthcheck is completed without any issues being found:

 `2023-10-11 11:40:01 2023-10-11T09:40:01,786 [] INFO  [validator.job.ElasticsearchValidationActionExecutor] [pool-16-thread-1] The Elasticsearch healthcheck job finished with no issues.`

-You can obtain detailed logs for the healthcheck that provide all ranges of information to do with any issues according to the current health check execution.
+You can obtain detailed logs for the Healthcheck that provide all ranges of information to do with any issues according to the current Healthcheck execution.
 You do this by activating the TRACE level for the `org.alfresco.repo.search.impl.elasticsearch.admin.validator.job.ElasticsearchValidationActionExecutor` class, for more see [Set log levels]({% link content-services/latest/admin/troubleshoot.md %}#set-log-levels).

 You will see a similar output: